6 Things All Incoming College Freshmen Need To Hear (Real Talk)

 In this post, I’m sharing six things that all incoming freshmen need to hear before they start college.

-This post is a mixture of college related tips, advice, and little bits of wisdom from me, a junior at RIT, to you, whether you're just beginning the application process or moving into your dorm tomorrow.
+This post is a mixture of college related tips, advice, and little bits of wisdom from me, a college junior, to you, whether you're just beginning the application process or moving into your dorm tomorrow.

 Heck, maybe you're about to graduate college and felt the need for a little extra wisdom!